jlpteaching/comparch/modules/DINO CPU/_posts/2000-02-01-assignment1.md

  *                          .
 2 for 64-bit I-type
  *                          .
 3 for 32-bit R-type
  *                          .
 4 for 32-bit I-type
  *                          .
-5 for non-arithmetic instruction types that uses ALU (auipc/jal/jarl/Load/Store)
+5 for non-arithmetic instruction types that use ALU (auipc/jal/jarl/Load/Store)
  * Input:  funct7       The most significant bits of the instruction.
  * Input:  funct3       The middle three bits of the instruction (12-14).
  *